 Tuition and Mandatory Fee Structures

 As of summer 2020, the University of Oregon will transition from a standard undergraduate tuition and fee structure to a Guaranteed Tuition Program under which students will know the cost of their education for at least 5 years.
-Both tuition and mandatory enrollment fees (other than the Incidental Fee) will be included in the guaranteed structure.
+Both tuition and administratively controlled mandatory enrollment fees (all but the Incidental Fee) will be included in the guaranteed structure.
 The Guaranteed Tuition Program is mandatory.

 Tuition